nwatters01/mit_bci_hackathon/README.md

 # Code for MIT BCI Hackathon on Feb 25, 2024.

 This code was written by Nick Watters, John Gabel, and Mahdi Ramadan.
-It implements their (winnin) solution for the
+It implements their (winning) solution for the
 [MIT BCI Hackathon](https://bci-i.github.io/hackathon) on Feb 25, 2024.
 The
 hackathon involved controlling a duckie robot using an EEG headset.
 The goal was to navigate an obstacle course accurately and efficiently.